nimritee/nimritee-blogs/content/blog/CSSTricks/index.md

 ## 3. Zoom on hover
 A zoom effect on images when users hovers over them makes the web pages more attractive.
 This kind of effect can be used in galleries, selling products where you need to enlarge the image so that customers can have a better view.

-The CSS <font color ="#905"><span style="background-color:#e1e2e3">transform</span></font> property is used for enlargemnet of images with your preffered scale amount.
-It provides a way to control animation speed when changing CSS properties.
+The CSS <font color ="#905"><span style="background-color:#e1e2e3">transform</span></font> property is used for enlargemnet of images with your selected scale amount.
+It also provides a way to control animation speed when changing CSS properties.

  <b>Syntax</b>
  ```CSS